 One thing to note about using peanut butter is that this can go off more quickly than other suet.

 Therefore, it’s important not to provide too much, and to make sure that what you do offer is eaten quickly.
 Peanut butter can breed bacteria and fungi (molds) that could be bad for birds.

 Like all oils, whether it’s found in animal fat or in peanut butter, they must be served with care to prevent them from turning rancid, as this could make our avian friends sick.

 It’s also very important to make sure that if you use a feeder cage, or place this mix in another feeder, you clean it out regularly and thoroughly so pathogens and pest attraction don’t become issues.

 I only provide this food for birds in the winter, as in warmer conditions it may spoil too quickly.
 But during the coldest part of the year, birds absolutely love this healthy addition to their diets.

 No Time?
 Not Handy?
 You Don’t Have to Go Without!

 Bird Feeder Plans

-A unique way to feed wild birds during the long cold winter season.
-It will bring interest and flair to your bird feeding fun!
+- Ice Bowl Feeder: A unique way to feed wild birds during the long cold winter season.
+It will bring interest and flair to your bird-feeding fun!
 Kids love this DIY project.

-- Free Bird Feeder Plans There is something so very satisfying in making something for your backyard birds to feed from.
+- Free Bird Feeder Plans: There is something quite satisfying in making something for your backyard birds to feed from.
 Free bird feeder plans offer you a variety of ways to do it.